Shared-VM Service Offering

-The Shared-VM Plan is a pre-provisioned service plan for development and testing purposes only.
+The shared-VM plan is a pre-provisioned service plan for development and testing purposes only.
 An instance of this plan provisions a single Redis process on a single shared VM.
 This plan is suitable for workloads that do not require dedicated hardware.
 This plan is not suitable for production purposes.

-This diagram shows the architecture of the service broker and Shared-VM plans and how the user’s app binds to a Redis instance.
+This diagram shows the architecture of the service broker and shared-VM plans and how the user’s app binds to a Redis instance.

-Redis is configured with a
+- Redis is configured with a

 no-eviction.
 This policy means that when the memory is full, the service does not evict any keys or perform any write operations until memory becomes available.

-By default, the maximum number of connections,
+- The maximum number of connections,

-CONFIG GET maxclients.
-You can use the Redis command
+You can run the Redis command

-Replication and event notification are not configured.
+- Replication and event notification are not configured.

 This plan deploys a Redis instance in a shared VM and a single service broker VM.

 This plan can be disabled by setting the Max instances limit on the Shared-VM Plan tab in Ops Manager to